togakangaroo/curriculum/units/3-CSS/lessons/4-bootstrap/README.md

 6. Let's make another `h2` tag to write an "Alma mater" heading.
 7. Let's use the `blockquote` tag that Bootstrap offers us to write down your school's alma mater.
 8. Let's make another `h2` tag to write a "Roster" heading.
-9. Let's create a 3x3 grid using Bootstrap's grid system.
+9. Let's create a grid with 3 equally sized columns using Bootstrap's grid system.
 Each cell of the grid should have the name of a student in our ScriptEd class.

 ### Independent practice ("You do")

+Repeat the exercise above with the following changes:

+1. Do it for the college you wish to attend in the future.
+2. For (9), make the grid have 4 equally sized columns.
+Fill it with the name of alumni; you can get names from the "Notable alumni" section of the college's Wikipedia entry.
+3. Add another sub-heading and call it "Campus".
+Include a picture of the campus shaped in a circle.
+Hint [here](http://getbootstrap.com/css/#images).

 #### Homework